abhaybhardwaj08/invoice-generator/README.md

-# invoice-generator
+# invoice-generator React app
 https://invoice-generator-by-abhay.netlify.app/

-An Invoice creator project built with React.
+An Invoice creator project built with React,
 Add itemized items, configure quantity, prices, tax rates and discounts.
 Download Invoice as PDFs to your device.
 Uses jspdf-react to capture the data from the modal and covert it from canvas -> pdf.